Online Success is a Marathon

 Here's a bit of reality-based advice that you should consider and apply when it comes to running an online business.

 - Make sure your website reflects the level of quality and professionalism that you want your product or service to be known for.
 You cannot cut corners here.
 Learn what you need to or hire someone who can help you.
-Any indications of home-brewed or amateur efforts compromises your price point and reputation.
+Any indications of home-brewed or amateur efforts compromise your price point and reputation.

 - Spend money where needed to be the best in all things online.
 Being able to DIY is part of the allure of having an online business.
 I get that.
 But a DIY perception never lends to creating a serious brand.